leonid-tkach/MS_centric_projects/README.md

 Staff can track the number of colleagues on leave at a given date and assignments left to complete.

-It helps staff to schedule and coordinate their leave time in an efficient manner and without management involvement.
+It helps staff to schedule and coordinate their leave time in an efficient manner and without involvement of supervisors.

 ![](screenshots/regular_large_tasks_vs_emloyees_vacations.png)